- 20 Nov 2020

 Add SMS carrier under System > Administration > Notifications > SMS Carriers.

-In this example, create a Flow that sends a text message to a user that is currently logged in.
-The example assumes that steps one and two from the Overview have already been completed.
+In this example, create a flow that sends a text message to a user that is currently logged in.
+The example assumes that steps one and two have already been completed.

-- Connect the step to the Start and End steps.
+Connect the outcome path to the End Step.

-- When the Flow executes the recipient should receive a text message with the defined Message input if there is a phone number attached to the Account.
+Save and close the flow.
+When the flow executes the recipient should receive a text message saying hello if there is a phone number attached to the account.

-As a test to see if the phone can receive text messaging in general, compose a new Email to the phone number and use the carrier's Email suffix as the domain.
+NOTE: As a test to see if the phone can receive text messaging in general, compose a new email to the phone number and use the carrier's email suffix as the domain.
 For example, for a Sprint phone, send an email to email@example.com (with the "6195555555" representing the actual user's phone number).
 The message should appear as a text message on the phone.